redstoneblockchain/X-MAS-2020/help-a-santa-helper/README.md

 <img src="https://render.githubusercontent.com/render/math?math=h(state=AES(0), msg=AES(0)) = AES(0) \oplus AES(AES(0) \oplus AES(0)) = AES(0) \oplus AES(0) = 0">

 Well, that's it!
-Any message starting with 16 zero bytes followed by the hash of those zero bytes leaves brings us back to the initial state of the hash.
-The solution is thus to choose `1`, hash the hex string `0` with result `h0`, then choose `2` and provide an arbitrary string `x` as well as `000000000000000000000000000000<h0><x>` to produce a collision.
+Any message starting with 16 zero bytes followed by the hash of those zero bytes  brings us back to the initial state of the hasher.
+The solution is thus to choose `1`, hash the hex string `00` with result `h0`, then choose `2` and provide an arbitrary string `x` as well as `000000000000000000000000000000<h0><x>` to produce a collision.

 ![image](https://user-images.githubusercontent.com/6524684/102719036-d304ff80-42eb-11eb-89fa-77924f53d533.png)